 Decisions the governors can make

-After listening to the views of all parties, the governors will reach a decision.
-The governors may decide that your child should be reinstated, in which case they will return to school as soon as possible.
-(For short exclusions the governors may not meet until after your child has returned to school).
+The governors may decide that your child should be re-instated, in which case they will return to school as soon as possible.
+(For short exclusions the governors might not meet until after your child has returned to school).

-If the governors agree with (uphold) the headteacher's decision to exclude, your child will return to school once they have served the number of days or lunchtimes originally stated by the headteacher.
+If the governors uphold (agree with) the head teacher’s decision regarding a fixed term exclusion, your child will return to school once they have served the number of days or lunchtimes originally stated by the head teacher.

-If the governors agree with (uphold) the headteacher's decision to permanently exclude your child, you have the right to request that an independent appeal panel review the case.
-Details of how to do this will be given in the governors' decision letter sent to you after the meeting.
-The decision of the independent appeal panel is final.
-If your child remains permanently excluded at the end of the process, the local authority will be responsible for finding suitable educational provision for them.
+If the governors uphold (agree with) the head teacher’s decision to permanently exclude your child you have the right to request that an Independent review panel review the decision.
+Details of how to do this will be given in the governors’ decision letter sent to you after the meeting.
+The decision of the Independent Review Panel is final.
+If your child remains permanently excluded at the end of process, the LA (or the home LA if not Ealing) will be responsible for making suitable educational.

-The local authority (LA) can be contacted for advice on the process and procedures for exclusion.
-A representative of the LA will attend all governors meetings for permanent exclusions and fixed term exclusions of more than five days.
-Their role is to advise the governors and to ensure the school has followed the DCSF (Department for Children, Schools and Families) guidance.
-They will also attend any independent appeal panels.
+The LA can be contacted for advice on the process and procedures around exclusion.
+A representative of the LA will endeavour to attend all governors meetings for permanent exclusions and fixed term exclusions of more than 15 days.
+Their role is to advise the governors and to ensure that the school has followed DfE guidance.
+The LA representative will also attend any independent review panels.